Skip to content

 Complementing Jira, Not Replacing It

-AppHandoff's kanban board handles the machine-generated work: mismatches, contract drift, agent-built fixes.
+AppHandoff's kanban board handles the agent-driven work: interface changes, agent-built fixes, validation.
 Your existing Jira or Linear board handles the human-driven work: feature planning, sprint goals, product decisions.
 The two systems complement each other.

 In practice, teams use Jira for 'what to build' and AppHandoff for 'what's broken between frontend and backend.'
 A Jira ticket might say 'build user settings page.'
-The AppHandoff board surfaces the mismatches that arise when the Lovable prototype for that page doesn't match the backend — missing endpoints, wrong response shapes, auth gaps.
-The closed-loop pipeline (/closed-loop) connects the two: human intent in Jira, machine execution in AppHandoff.
+The AppHandoff board carries the tickets that make it real — the endpoints to build, the contracts to publish, the roles to complete.
+Human intent lives in Jira; machine execution lives in AppHandoff.

 Real Numbers from Our Team